SaltyGoo/saltygoo.github.io/class/sp_harpy.md

 **D:** Fly, Siren!<br>

 ## Flutter
 As long as your inventory is half empty, you can ungracefully fly up to 30' forward and 20' upward before needing to land, and you never take fall damage.
-If you find an updraft, you lift yourself up to 100' and glide as fast as you can run for 10 minutes.
+If you find an updraft, you can lift yourself up to 100' and glide as fast as you can run for 10 minutes.

 ## Vile Song
 Your voice is maddening.
 Roll one the following emotions and put it in your [Psyche](/2020/11/09/base-rules/).
 As long as you sing, creatures hearing you that fail a save are consumed by one stored emotion of your choice.
 If they succeed, their annoyance towards you makes them immune to your songs for a day.
 The targets must be able to experience that emotion (as interpreted by the referee).